 The rewards themselves are earned through points, which you can build up in several ways.
 You’ll automatically get 50 points deposited into your account when you sign up.
 You can also earn points in the following ways:

-100 points are equivalent to a $10 gift card for use on a one-time purchase or a subscription box.
-These points can only be redeemed in sets of $10 but never expire.
-Plus, each subscription box earns points, not just the first one you place, so you can keep racking up points while you save money.
+You get the equivalent of a $10 gift card for use on a one-time purchase or a subscription box whenever you accumulate 100 points.
+These points can only be redeemed in sets of $10, but they never expire.
+Plus, each subscription box earns points, not just the first one you place, so you can keep accumulating points through automatic deliveries.

-You can also earn a neat 20% off your first purchase when you sign up for their email newsletter.
+You can also earn 20% off your first purchase when you sign up for Orgain’s email newsletter.

 Orgain only offers one tier of shipping that takes two to seven business days to reach you in the contiguous United States.
-Your package will take about five to seven business days to reach Hawaii, and seven to nine to reach Alaska.
+Your package will take about 5-7 business days to reach Hawaii and 7-9 to reach Alaska.

 If you aren’t happy with your product, whether it doesn’t agree with your digestive system or you just don’t like the flavor, Orgain has an easy 30-day return and exchange policy.
 There are virtually no questions asked, and there is a separate page for returns, so you won’t have to worry about getting in contact with customer service first.

 Some of Orgain’s products are available to purchase in brick-and-mortar stores.
-You can find their organic protein powders in everything from drug stores and big box stores like Target or Costco to specialty health food stores.
-They are so widely prolific that one of our testers found 25 stores with Orgain products in stock in a three-mile radius around their home.
+You can find its organic protein powders in everything from drug stores and big box stores like Target or Costco to specialty health food stores.
+The brand is so widely prolific that one of our testers found 25 stores with Orgain products in stock in a three-mile radius around their home.

 However, the cost of Orgain’s products can vary in stores.
-Our testers saw prices between $16.99 and $34.99 for their products, including protein powders in 16oz sizes no longer carried on Orgain’s website.
-Most of these prices are marked up from the website.
-Their site is best for samples and buying in bulk; if you know you won’t use it much, it may be worth it to scout out your local Costco, Sam’s Club, or other major store.
+Our testers saw prices between $16.99 and $34.99 for the brand’s products, including protein powders in 16oz sizes no longer carried on Orgain’s website — often at higher prices.
+The Orgain site is best for samples and buying in bulk; if you know you won’t use it much, it may be worth it to scout out your local Costco, Sam’s Club, or another major store.

 If you know you’ll be using Orgain’s products regularly, you can sign up for an autoship subscription called Subscribe & Save.
 This will automatically package up your order and send it to you every 30, 45, or 60 days.